cheton/webappengine/README.md

 ```

 ### Generator
 A Yeoman generator for WebAppEngine is available at [https://github.com/cheton/generator-webappengine](https://github.com/cheton/generator-webappengine).
+You can use the generator to kick-start your web app.

 Follow the steps to run the generator:
 ```bash